mt-support/tec-labs-custom-category-filter/readme.txt

 * You can unzip the plugin and then upload to your plugin directory (typically _wp-content/plugins_) via FTP
 * Once it has been installed or uploaded, simply visit the main plugin list and activate it

+== Setup and Customization ==
+Each filter group has a `tec_labs_custom_category_{$alias}_filter_wanted_categories` filter, where {$alias} is replaced with the filer-specific alias (the number 1-5)

+This extension is set up to run one custom category filter group.
+The `tec_labs_custom_category_filter_groups_number` filter lets you add additional filter groups (up to 5!).
+It defaults to one (1) but you can filter this value up to five with no modifications to this extension.
+If you need more (!) you will have to copy one of the classes in src/Tec/Filters and rework it for the new number.

 == Frequently Asked Questions ==

 = Where can I find more extensions? =